c2tarun/cdk-workshop/workshop_steps/dynamodb_creation.md

       }
     });
 ```
-Construct `dynamo.Table` receives `this` the stack in this it'll be created.
+Construct `dynamo.Table` receives `this`, the stack in this it'll be created.
 `'Quotes'` construct id, this is used by cdk to determine to find construct in the stack.
 If another construct exists with the same name it'll be updated.
 `{}` props.
 For every construct there is a Props interface which mentions what is required and optional as properties.
 For DynamoDB Table it is [TableProps](https://awslabs.github.io/aws-cdk/refs/_aws-cdk_aws-dynamodb.html#@aws-cdk/aws-dynamodb.TableProps)